ampl/mp/doc/source/components.rst

 NL Writer design
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The library was designed with efficiency in mind.
+The library
-It allows most efficient conversion of the user model
+allows a most efficient conversion of a user model's
 internal representation to NL format by providing
 NL component writer callbacks
 (and solution reader callbacks to receive solutions.)